Tinayo001/Tinayo001/README.md

 <!# 💫 About Me:
-I am currently learning backend projects with python,javascript and also studying data scienc.I am looking forward to collaborate of projects.
+I am currently learning backend projects with python,javascript and also studying data scienc.I am looking forward to collaborate in projects.

 ## 🌐 Socials: